-List or summary of the collections or items or staff that you w your research.
-(Please continue on a separate sheet if necess When will you require access to the collections for research a nd for how long: What facilities will you require? (for example, bench space, mi icroscope, wi-fi): Will you require any support from our staff other than general yes - please specify): supervision?
-(If Will you be taking photographs or videos of collections?
+List or summary of the collections or items or staff that you wish to access for your research.
+(Please continue on a separate sheet if necessary).
+When will you require access to the collections for research and for how long: when win you require access to the concellence for recourse and for new rong.
+What facilities will you require? (for example, bench space, microscope, wi-fi): Will you require any support from our staff other than general supervision?
+(If yes - please specify): Will you be taking photographs or videos of collections?
 Yes/ No Will you be requesting loan of collection items?
 Yes/ No If Yes - they will be the subject of a separate Loan Agreement Form Why is loan of items required?